zama-ai/concrete/docs/guides/manage_keys.md

 # Manage Keys
+This document explains how to manage keys when using **Concrete**, introducing the key management API for generating, reusing, and securely handling keys.

-**Concrete** generates keys for you implicitly when they are needed and if they have not already been generated.
-This is useful for development, but it's not flexible **(or secure!)** for production.
-Explicit key management API is introduced to be used in such cases to easily generate and re-use keys.
+**Concrete** generates keys implicitly when needed.
+While this is convenient for development, it's not ideal for the production environment.
+The explicit key management API is available for you to easily generate and reuse keys as needed.

 ## Definition

-Let's start by defining a circuit:
+Let's start by defining a circuit with the following example:

 ```python
 from concrete import fhe